WDI-SEA/react_state_exercises_global/08-film-2-state.md

 The first state you'll add will be whether a currently selected film is a user's favorite.

 Add a constructor method to the `Fave` component.
-Remember that any time you add a constructor to a class-based component, you have to call the `super` method (and pass it `props`).
+Remember that any time you add a constructor to a class-based component, you have to call the `super` method (and pass it `props` if you need acces to `this.props` in the constructor).

 #### Step 2 (NOT APPLICABLE IF USING ARROW FUNCTIONS): Bind your event handler to this component